-Queensland Reports AU$115 Billion Revenue from Resource Sector in 2025
+Queensland Reports AU$115 Billion in Resource Sector Revenue in 2025

-Statistics reveal that the sector contributed AU$1 in every AU$4 of Queensland’s economy.
+Statistics reveal that the sector contributed AU$1 in every AU$4 for Queensland’s economy.

-The Queensland Government reported that its resources sector contributed AU$115.2 billion and AU$7.9 billion in royalties last financial year.
+The Queensland government reported on January 21 that its resource sector contributed AU$115.2 billion in revenue and AU$7.9 billion in royalties during the last financial year.

-“Not all Queenslanders have seen a mining operations in action and this campaign shows how the sector coexists within communities,” said QRC Council CEO Janette Hewson in a report.
+“Not all Queenslanders have seen a mining operations in action and this campaign shows how the sector coexists within communities,” said Queensland Resources Council CEO Janette Hewson.

 “Resources expenditure ripples through local economies in towns and cities creating jobs, sustaining small businesses and enabling training and apprenticeships.”

-The council also shared key data on the resource sector in the 2024 to 2025 financial year, such as its direct spending of AU$35.8 billion including local suppliers.
+The council also shared key data on the resource sector in the 2024/2025 financial year, such as direct spending of AU$35.8 billion, including local suppliers.

-Almost 550,000 local jobs were supported by the sector, with 1 in every 5 across the state.
-71,362 of these are direct jobs.
+Almost 550,000 local jobs were supported by the sector, with one in every five across the state.

 In terms of wages and salaries for both businesses and communities, the amount of AU$8.6 billion was recorded.

-“We share the facts, the stories and the ways royalties help fund essential services,” the LBOQ website wrote.
+“We share the facts, the stories and the ways royalties help fund essential services,” the LBOQ website states.
 “The aim is simple: clear information, straight from the source.”

 Don’t forget to follow us @INN_Australia for real-time news updates!